raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## Bastion Hosts

 - Used to SSH into private instances
+- **Use a small instance because this host will only act as a jump server to connect to other instances in your VPC**
 - It is the public subnet that is then connected to other private subnets
 - **Bastion Host's security must be extra tight and strict (usually Port 22 traffic from needed IPs)**
 - Using an NLB, bastion hosts can be in private subnets